Efficient Attention Mechanisms for Large Language Models: A Survey: Pretrained LLM with Efficient Attention

 \subsection{Pretrained Models with Hybrid Efficient Attention}

 With the increasing demand for efficient long-context modeling and diverse computational paradigms, recent research has extensively explored hybrid attention mechanisms.
 Such strategies combine global and local attention components, often interleaving specialized layers to balance computational cost and performance.
+The candidate model architecture illustrations are shown in Figure \ref{fig:stacked_architecture}.

 \paragraph{Sparse Hybrid Model} {GPT-3 \cite{gpt3} integrates a hybrid attention mechanism by interleaving dense and locally banded sparse attention layers, inspired by the Sparse Transformer \cite{sparsetransformer}.
 Dense attention provides full-context modeling, while sparse layers adopt fixed or strided patterns to reduce the number of attended tokens.
 This design enables GPT-3 to efficiently scale to large model sizes using a fixed context window of 2048 tokens, balancing modeling capacity and computational efficiency.